Author Archives:

 My Role: Development, animation, and effects

-The AR app did not end up being used, but some of the effects and animations can still be viewed in the escape room experience.
-The technical setup of the project did inspire one of my other ongoing projects though.
+Despite not being used, the technical setup of the mobile app did inspire one of my other ongoing projects.

 Created by Sprocketship for Mental Trap Escape Room Games.